ezralalonde/material-ui-day-time-table/README.md

 ## Usage

+This component is pretty flexible.
+It allows you to style your tables how you wish, while also trying to remain flexible with the format of your data.
+To accomplish this, there are a number of functions which you must supply for how to access the data.
+Most of them are fairly trivial.

 See
 [storybook](https://ezralalonde.github.io/material-ui-day-time-table)
-for demos, and [storybook source](../stories/) for reference.
+for demos, and [storybook source](stories/) for reference.
 It's quite simple.
 There are examples using [Moment.js](http://momentjs.com/) for nice times.

 The source is the definitive reference.

 ## Contribute

-PRs accepted.
+PRs accepted. :beer:

 ## License